killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 ***

-<p class="dropcap">Now, I should say that I've never actually heard any other social justice people refer to this as "Trickle-down Social Justice."
-I've just given a name to a thing I see the vast majority of us advocating for, in order to make it easier to discuss it.</p>
+Now, I should say that I've never actually heard any other social justice people refer to this as "Trickle-down Social Justice."
+I've just given a name to a thing I see the vast majority of us advocating for, in order to make it easier to discuss it.

 The name isn't perfect, but as I'll explain, it makes sense to me.
 In addition to the parallel of something positive directionally traveling from an elite few to benefit the many, there are other ways "Trickle-down Social Justice" maps onto "Trick-down Economics."